convisoappsec/conviso-docs/docs/integrations/sonarqube.md

 </div>

-## Connecting Conviso Platform Assets to Sonarqube
+## Connecting Conviso Platform Assets to SonarQube

 On the main menu to the left, click on **Assets Management**.
-Then, on the asset you want to integrate with Sonarqube, select the **Edit** icon to its right:
+Then, on the asset you want to integrate with SonarQube, select the **Edit** icon to its right:

 <div style={{textAlign: 'center'}}>